joergschwarzwaelder/hhc2023/Objective-22/README.md

 ### Bonus

-The credentials of the user "targeter" are in "MissileTargetingSystemMCAdapter.class" (part of "missile-targeting-system-2.1.0-SNAPSHOT.jar"), which can be decompiled:
+The credentials of the user "targeter" are in "MissileTargetingSystemMCAdapter.class" (part of "missile-targeting-system-2.1.0-SNAPSHOT.jar"), which can be decompiled (for example using :
 ```
 Connection connection = DriverManager.getConnection("jdbc:mariadb://localhost:3306/missile_targeting_system?allowMultiQueries=true", "targeter", "cu3xmzp9tzpi00bdqvxq");
 ```